What Are the Best Wooden Arrows?

 Now on to those reviews...

 Huntingdoor White Feather Broadheads

-The Huntingdoor White Feather Broadheads are a great option if you want a set of "no assembly required" arrows.
+The Huntingdoor White Feather Broadheads can be a great option if you want a set of "no assembly required" arrows.
 They come pre-fletched with white feathers, pre-tipped with an old-school broadhead that looks like the tip of a spear, and hollowed wooden nocks.
 Set, straight, and ready to go!

 The specs are pretty straight-forward: these are good for bows with a draw weight of 40 to 60 pounds (but they can be shot from bows as low as 30 pounds), they're 31 inches long (which is juuuuust about right; maybe a little bit long for the average archer, but that's fine), and they look pretty standard from arrow to arrow, which isn't always the case with wooden twigs.

-Plus, these arrows are gorgeous.
+Plus, in our humble opinion, these arrows are gorgeous.
 My favorite detail is between the fletching and the nock.
-If you look closely, you can see that there's a spiral thread that runs from feather to nock—sturdy and delicate at the same time.
-These are arrows AND art!
+If you look closely at one of these, you can see that there's a spiral thread that runs from feather to nock—sturdy and delicate at the same time.

 One quick note about these that you should realize: there's no index vane.
 All three feathers are white, so you'll maybe want to make a little marking on the index feather, just so you know how to nock it before you draw.

 The Huntingdoor Black Feather Broadheads are the same as above—for use with bows 40 to 60 pounds, 31 inches long, and a nasty-looking broadhead at the tip, but they have one sinister difference: BLACK FLETCHINGS AT THE NOCK!
 It gives them a more villainous look, and I love that.